ratanahaerlavynah/dreamy/_poems/99-she-was-the-refraction-the-world-could-never-refract.md

 ---
 layout: poem
-title: "She Was the Refraction the World Could Never Refract"
+title: She Was the Refraction the World Could Never Refract
 order: 99
+description: >-
+  <pre> She was not light ~  but the division of it the sacred fracture that
+  allowed color to be born.
+The kind of beauty that refused to settle into  one shape, one hue, one truth.
+She shimmered, not f…
+tags: []
+image: /assets/img/99-she-was-the-refraction-the-world-could-never-refract.png
+permalink: /poems/99-she-was-the-refraction-the-world-could-never-refract/
 ---

 <pre>